 An early design studio exercise helped us explore team homepage ideas and align our goals.
 The page helped us prioritize features such as images, names, location, skills, and processes.

 We also incorporated participatory design in a content mapping exercise with two repeat obstacle course runners to learn more about what they valued about the experience: teamwork, fun, and achievement.

 The users expressed frustration about registration processes, communication with organizers, and difficulty finding or building teams.
 We also discussed what the users valued in teammates, which helped us determine ways to filter and select teams.
 These attributes shaped both the personal and team profiles.

 We developed a user journey to clarify our findings and guide our navigation design process.

-I created wireframes in Sketch inspired by our research and used Meetup for layout reference.
+I created wireframes in Sketch informed by our research and used Meetup for layout inspiration.

 Testing and Iteration

 We asked three users to test our initial design for our tasks: